marcj/npm-local-development/README.md

 ```

 NOTE: Do not reference your packages relatively via `import '../../@myName/core` in your code, as this would break again
-the peerDependency resolution.
-Work with your local packages as if they have been installed via npm directly, then everything works fine.
+the dependency resolution.
+Work with your local packages as if they have been installed via npm directly, then
+everything works fine.

 Example: